JenniferShelton/dc_2016_04/lessons/03_searching_files.md

 ## Practicing searching and redirection

-Finally, let's use the new tools in our kit and a few new ones to example our SRA metadata file.
+Finally, let's use the new tools in our kit and a few new ones to explore our SRA metadata file.

 ```bash
 $ cd ../sra_metadata/